-Mattioli Woods says that Business V introduced a total of 43 customers to it, though I don't know how many clients were introduced before Mr C. It also confirmed that no customers' applications involved the transfer of a defined-benefit ('DB') occupational pension scheme.
+Mattioli Woods says that Business V introduced a total of 43 customers to it and Mr A's application was the 35th received.
+It also confirmed that no customers' application involved the transfer of a defined-benefit ('DB') occupational pension scheme.

-Having considered this carefully, I haven't seen enough evidence to persuade me that Mattioli Woods ought to have been concerned about accepting Mr C's SIPP application.
-Mr C was looking to transfer an existing personal pension and I don't think his application contained any concerning or anomalous features that ought to have led Mattioli Woods to conduct further checks at that stage.
+Having considered this carefully, I haven't seen enough evidence to persuade me that Mattioli Woods ought to have been concerned about accepting Mr A's SIPP application.
+Mr A was looking to transfer an existing personal pension and I don't think his application contained any concerning or anomalous features that ought to have led Mattioli Woods to conduct further checks at that stage.

-Mr C says that Business V was an unregulated introducer and that this ought to have been a 'red flag'.
+Mr A says that Business V was an unregulated introducer and that this ought to have been a 'red flag'.
 But Mattioli Woods was not restricted to only accept introductions from regulated advisers.

 Although Business V was not regulated, and was led by two former financial advisers, I don't think Mattioli Woods ought reasonably to have been concerned that Business V was holding itself out as an adviser or an otherwise regulated entity.
-I think Mattioli Woods took some steps to understand what investors were being told about the investment before agreeing to administer it; for example, Mattioli Woods attended investor meetings, which I think would've given it an insight as to how the investment was being marketed.
+I think it took some steps to understand what investors were being told about the investment before agreeing to administer the SIPP investments; for example, Mattioli Woods attended investor meetings, which I think would've given it an insight as to how the investment was being marketed.
 Ultimately it had no concerns about this.
 It also understood that the investment was only being made available to a closed group of friends or acquaintances - which, based on what I know about the investors, appears to have been accurate.
 Mattioli Woods also understood the investors were either sophisticated and/or high net-worth investors and ensured that the customer confirmed this was the case before permitting them to invest in Fund V.

-Mr C says that Mr M led the process of making the investment, including providing instruction on the documents he needed to sign.
-Although I understand that Mr M likely assisted Mr C with his paperwork, I think this was most likely carried out in his capacity as Director of Business V. Furthermore, Mr C hasn't said that Mr M advised him to make the investment.
-So, overall, I haven't seen sufficient evidence to persuade me that Mattioli Woods ought to have had concerns about accepting Mr C's introduction from Business V.
+Mr A says that he was persuaded to invest by Mr M of Business V, who he'd been introduced to by a work colleague.
+Although I understand that Mr M likely assisted Mr A with his paperwork, I think this was most likely carried out in his capacity as Director of Business V. Mr A hasn't said that Mr M advised him to make the investment - rather he said Mr M advised him on the process of making the investment.
+So, overall, I haven't seen sufficient evidence to persuade me that Mattioli Woods ought to have had concerns about accepting Mr A's introduction from Business V.

-Mr C's CMC has said that Mr C did not take advice from an independent financial adviser but that Mattioli Woods should have ensured that he had taken advice both on the suitability of the pension transfer and the intended investment.
-The CMC said Mattioli Woods failed to check this.
-But I don't think that's consistent with the paperwork Mr C received (and in some cases, signed) before making the investment.
-For example, before making the investment, Mr C met with Mr P of Mattioli Woods to discuss his proposed investment.
-Mr P followed this up with a letter dated 11 September 2013 in which he said:
+Mr A has been clear throughout his communications that he did not take advice from an independent financial adviser; he's also said that he wasn't encouraged to take advice.
+But I don't think that's consistent with the paperwork Mr A received (and in some cases, signed) before making the investment.
+For example, before making the investment, Mr A met with Mr P of Mattioli Woods to discuss his proposed investment.
+Mr P followed this up with a letter dated 4 October 2013 in which he said: